peterpanxw/xiweipan/content/_index.md

 <p class="serif"><font size="7">Hi There!</font></p>

 My name is **Xiwei (Peter) Pan**, originally from the historic city of [Yangzhou](https://en.wikipedia.org/wiki/Yangzhou), China.
 I am an incoming Ph.D. student at [Princeton University](https://www.princeton.edu/), where I will be working with Prof. [Liuchi Li](https://www.liuchili.info/) starting this August.
-My research interests lie in frictional contact mechanics, nonlinear problems, asymptotic analysis, plate and shell theories, and the application of machine learning methods to these areas.
+My research interests lie in multibody frictional contact, nonlinear problems, asymptotic analysis, plate and shell theories, and the application of machine learning methods to these areas.

 Prior to that, I earned a master's degree in Mechanics (advised by Prof. [Yichao Zhu](http://faculty.dlut.edu.cn/zhuyc/zh_CN/index/968943/list/index.htm)) and a bachelor's degree in Engineering Mechanics through the *Qian Lingxi Excellence in Education Program*, both from [Dalian University of Technology (DUT)](https://www.dlut.edu.cn/).